Prodddigy/PythonProject/README.md

 - C: cleans the current entry.
 - <x: erases the entry digit by digit with each click.
 - x²: raises the entry number to 2nd power.
-"√: calculates a square root of the entry number."
+- √: calculates a square root of the entry number.
-"⅟: calculates division of 1 by entry number."
+- ⅟: calculates division of 1 by entry number.
-"x!: calculates factorial of the entry number."
+- x!: calculates factorial of the entry number.
-"%: makes a percentage number of entry number."
+- %: makes a percentage number of entry number.
-"¬: this negates the entry number."
+- ¬: this negates the entry number.
-".: adds a float point precision to the result."
+- .: adds a float point precision to the result.
-"'/': division ; '*': muliplication ; '-': subtraction ; '+' addition ; '=': equal sign."
+- '/': division ; '*': muliplication ; '-': subtraction ; '+' addition ; '=': equal sign.